Cheshire Crossing: Issue 1

-In 1904, Alice Liddell's parents discover her unconscious on the grounds their estate, after she was missing for six days.
+In 1904, Alice Liddell's parents discover her unconscious on the grounds of their estate, after she was missing for six days.
 After having her see a doctor, they ponder aloud where she was for that time and what happened to her, as Alice sits silently in her bed.

 Six years later, Alice is brought to the apparent mental institution "Cheshire Crossing" by Mary Poppins, where she meets Wendy Darling and is told to await a third girl.
 Alice finds the windows are locked while Wendy practices throwing knives.
 Both briefly discuss their diagnoses of "dissociative psychosis" (described in the comic as meaning "crazy by means of creating an imaginary world"), talking of "Neverland" and "Wonderland" and their histories in similar institutions, both seeing the other as mad.
 After the arrival of the third girl, the American Dorothy Gale, Poppins brings them before Dr. Ernest Rutherford, who reveals Cheshire Crossing is a research facility and that he knows all three girls are sane and capable of travelling to other worlds.
 He informs them that experiments will begin the following day, to Alice's dismay, who expresses her not wanting to be a lab rat.
 They are then sent to shared sleeping quarters by Poppins, who Rutherford says will be their nanny and tutor.

 That night, Dorothy asks Alice and Wendy about Wonderland and Neverland, revealing she first travelled to Oz in a tornado, but now can go any time using a pair of ruby slippers and calling out "There's no place like Oz".
 After prompting, Alice reveals she can travel to Wonderland via any reflective surface, most commonly mirrors, while Wendy states Neverland is located at "the second star to the right".
 After Alice attempts to escape, thwarted by Poppins, Alice takes Dorothy's slippers while she is asleep and uses them to flee to Oz, inadvertently taking Wendy with her.

 After waking in Oz, Alice's arrival is detected by the Wicked Witch of the West with her crystal ball.
 West is surprised to see the slippers on someone other than Dorothy and sends a squad of flying monkeys to retrieve them.
 Both West and Alice are shocked when, after the flying monkeys lift her up into the air, Wendy flies into the air and rescues Alice.
 Wendy and Alice land in the poppy field which puts Wendy to sleep, but Alice resists due to a high laudanum tolerance.
 Alice flees to Wonderland through a nearby pond, where she is greeted by the Cheshire Cat.